-Fig. 2.
-Capital raised by Israeli high-tech companies, 2000-2004
+Figure 2: Capital raised by Israeli high-tech companies, 2000-2004 Source: Based on data from Israeli Venture Capital (IVC)

 It is clear from the above that new high-tech firms play an important role in Israel.
-However, the nature of success, or indeed, even survival it is less clear for these companies working at the leading edge of change.
-This is the issue that this paper addresses.
+However, the nature of success, or even survival, is less obvious for these companies working at the leading edge of change.
+This is the issue addressed by this study.
 Based on the experience and tacit knowledge of high-tech venture leaders, what are the critical factors for success?

-4. Research design and methodology
+Research methodology